#MeToo and the Method

 “The (Female) Actor Prepares” was followed by Sue-Ellen Case’s book Feminism and Theatre in 1988, in which she singles out anything based in Freudian psychology, as the Method was, as likely to replicate the Freudian hierarchy that places men in the subject position while treating women as derivative and subordinate.
 She goes on to explicitly reject the Method for asking women actors to believe in, identify with, and see the world from a patriarchal point of view, particularly regarding their sexuality.

-In 1990, Deanna Jent published her dissertation “Sex Roles in the Acting Class: Nonverbal Gender Display in Performance” about her qualitative study, over the course of six months, of gendered behavior in a group of college actors training in the Method.
+In 1989, Deanna Jent published her dissertation “Sex Roles in the Acting Class: Exploring the Effects of Actor Training on Nonverbal Gender Display” about her qualitative study, over the course of six months, of gendered behavior in a group of college actors training in the Method.
 She found that their nonverbal behaviors changed during that time “toward more stereotypic behavior, indicating an inflexibility of traditional masculine and feminine movement patterns.”
 Most striking is her example of an emotional recall exercise in which “three women were asked to perform scenes involving ‘terror’ – all three relived moments of victimization and helplessness.”
 By retelling these kinds of stories and not looking at the gender issues they raise, Jent found that this exercise reinforced the notion of “woman as victim” or “woman as helpless.”

 The idea that successful acting requires psychologically unhealthy behavior has a strong grip on American actors to this day.

-For more than a decade, feminist theatre theory by Elin Diamond, Jill Dolan, Peggy Phelan, Elaine Aston, Ellen Donkin, Susan Clement, and more and more and more, continued to reject the Method, often eschewing the tradition of psychological realism all together.
+For more than a decade, feminist theatre theory, by Elin Diamond, Jill Dolan, Peggy Phelan, Elaine Aston, Ellen Donkin, Susan Clement, and more and more and more, continued to reject the Method, often eschewing the tradition of psychological realism altogether.
 Yet, in the world of traditional professional theatre practice, no one listened.
 Adler, who died in 1992, probably would have found that depressingly familiar.

 The stories told by #MeToo survivors (and Jared Leto’s castmates) attest to the fact that Method-based practices are still doing gender-based harm, whether in the form of guru gatekeepers who use their power inappropriately, gender-differentiated training that affirms stereotypes, directors and teachers who treat women actors and characters as objects instead of subjects of their own action, or actors who act irresponsibly while “in character.”